kubernetes-sigs/gateway-api/geps/gep-1016/index.md

 an addition.

 - Users of the encapsulated protocol would miss out on significant conventional features from their ecosystem if forced to route at a lower layer.
-- Users of the enapsulated protocol would experience a degraded user experience if forced to route at a lower layer.
+- Users of the encapsulated protocol would experience a degraded user experience if forced to route at a lower layer.
 - The encapsulated protocol has a significant user base, particularly in the Kubernetes community.

 gRPC meets _all_ of these criteria and is therefore, we contend, a strong